anton-mel/HALOTESTING/README.md

 > [!NOTE]
 > By separating these workloads, we give up certain flexibility in configuring the device as the headers should be sent over from one process to another with correct synchronization.

 FPGA is configured with BCI bitstream `asic-sender/First.bit`.
-You can regenerate the BCI bitstream using the Xilinx Vivado project (contact Rohan/Raghav).
+You can regenerate the BCI bitstream using the Xilinx Vivado project.
 See HALO documentation in `data-analyser/docs` for more details on the HALO APIs.

 Overall, `main.cpp` initializes and interconnects:
 - (1) the Intan RHX device reader thread